 Table Stakes: Completeness

 The first big step toward transparency is accuracy, and given the deeper level of granularity specified in the proposed regulations, completeness of chargemaster data will be crucial for adherence to these new rules.
 “Completeness” needs to be operationally defined, however, as nearly all hospitals will claim they have all their data...however scattered that data might be.
-But a truly complete chargemaster not only contains all of the hospital’s charge data, it also makes that data accessible.
+But a truly complete chargemaster not only contains all of the hospital’s charge data, but it also makes that data accessible.
 It integrates all relevant charge data into one database, offers one uniform interface, and one fully integrated workflow for viewing and working with that data.
 It’s a chargemaster management solution that consumes ALL of your patient accounting information — and your pharmacy, professional, and other ancillary files, and all of your payer fee schedules.

 For hospitals still synthesizing that data view with data-reassembly routines and spreadsheets, getting and staying current will be difficult at best.
 And doing a thorough competitive analysis in a patchwork environment has the potential for being very expensive — especially if IT resources are required whenever regulations change, or if consultants routinely have to be called in to push things across the goal-line.